Zits (comics): Hector Garcia

 Hector Garcia is Jeremy's Latin best friend and is a guitarist/vocalist in Jeremy's band.
 The two spend a lot of their time hanging out, much of it trying to restore the VW van and dreaming about where their future road trip will take them.
 In practice, the two have not gotten far toward restoring the van past making it run, as the boys usually end up lying on the roof of the van, talking.
 Hector used to date Autumn, a militant vegetarian who refers to Jeremy as "carnivore", "predator", "vampire", and "flesh-eater" or the like whenever she sees him with meat.
 He has the ability to grow facial hair on command.
-Hector is from a Spanish-speaking family and lives with his parents, grandparents, and multiple younger siblings and is apparently Roman Catholic.
+Hector is from a Spanish-speaking family and lives with his parents, grandparents, and multiple younger siblings and is apparently Catholic.
 Around the same time Jeremy learned he was conceived to "Stairway to Heaven," Hector revealed he learned that when his parents conceived him, blueberry muffins were burning in the oven.

 Over the course of a story arc in 2011, Hector received a complete makeover from the Posse.
 The makeover has stuck since, ultimately giving him a new character design.